mike99mac/minimy-mike99mac/README.md

 # Debugging
 Maybe everything will work perfectly the first time, and you won't have to debug.
 But we know how that goes :))

 Many, many debug statements have been added to the code.
-In the critical classes, almost every function has at least one log statement when in debug mode.
+In the important classes, almost every function has at least one log statement when in debug mode.

 Following are some debugging resources.
 - Log files are in ``$HOME/minimy/logs``.